-Skimmia are beautiful shrubs that are as attractive in winter as they are in the spring.
+Skimmia is a beautiful shrub that is as attractive in winter as it is in spring.

 A summary of Skimmia facts

 Height – 40 inches (1 m)